edk/heroic_icons/README.md

-Based on the work originally done by https://github.com/andrewjmead   Full credit goes to him.
+Originally based on the work originally done by https://github.com/andrewjmead  Full credit goes to him, though I ended up rewriting a bunch of it.

 # Rails Heroicons
 Use icons from [heroicons.com](https://heroicons.com) in your Rails applications.